Ventcha/ExData_Plotting1/README.md

 ## Introduction
 Ventcha: 8th July
 Assignment 1 files added, comprising 5 .R scripts and 4 PNG plots.
 The 5 .R files include 4 for the creation of the plots, and a single, common, function loadSampleEnergyData.R that handles the loading and sampling of the data, used by the four Plotn.R files.
+11th July: minor update to the common function to load the data (utilising colClasses() with the is.na = "?").
+No material differences to the plots.
+Plots are in the 'root' here rather than in the figure subfolder.

 <b>END</b>